-- a.
-Yonsei University scheme: Non-local-K scheme with explicit entrainment layer and parabolic K profile in unstable mixed layer (bl pbl physics = 1). - topo_wind: = 1: Topographic correction for surface winds to represent extra drag from sub-grid topography and enhanced flow at hill tops (Jimenez and Dudhia, JAMC 2012).
+- topo_wind: = 1: Topographic correction for surface winds to represent extra drag from sub-grid topography and enhanced flow at hill tops (Jimenez and Dudhia, JAMC 2012).
 Works with YSU PBL only.
 New in Version 3.4. = 2: a simpler terrain variance-related correction.
-New in Version 3.5. - ysu_topdown_pblmix: = 1: option for top-down mixing driven by radiative cooling.
-New in V3.7. - b.
+New in Version 3.5.

+- ysu_topdown_pblmix: = 1: option for top-down mixing driven by radiative cooling.
+New in V3.7.

+b.
 Mellor-Yamada-Janjic scheme: Eta operational scheme.
-One-dimensional prognostic turbulent kinetic energy scheme with local vertical mixing (2). - c.
-MRF scheme: Older version of (a) with implicit treatment of entrainment layer as part of non-local-K mixed layer (99). - d.
+One-dimensional prognostic turbulent kinetic energy scheme with local vertical mixing (2).

+c.
+MRF scheme: Older version of (a) with implicit treatment of entrainment layer as part of non-local-K mixed layer (99).

+d.
 ACM2 PBL: Asymmetric Convective Model with non-local upward mixing and local downward mixing (7).
 New in Version 3.0.

-- e.
+e.
 Quasi-Normal Scale Elimination PBL (4).
 A TKE-prediction option that uses a new theory for stably stratified regions (Available since 3.1).
-Daytime part uses eddy diffusivity mass-flux method with shallow convection (mfshconv = 1) which is added in Version 3.4. - f.
+Daytime part uses eddy diffusivity mass-flux method with shallow convection (mfshconv = 1) which is added in Version 3.4.

+f.
 Mellor-Yamada Nakanishi and Niino Level 2.5 PBL (5).
 Predicts sub-grid TKE terms.
-New in Version 3.1. - g.
+New in Version 3.1 with significant update in V3.8.

+- icloud_bl: = 1, option to couple subgrid-scale clouds from MYNN to radiation; - bl_mynn_cloudpdf: = 1, Kuwano et al (2010); = 2, Chaboureau and Bechtold (2002, JAS, with mods, default);

+- bl_mynn_cloudmix: = 1, mixing cloud water and ice (qnc and qni are mixed when scalar_pblmix = 1);

+The above three options are new in V3.8.

+bl_mynn_edmf = 1, activate mass-flux in MYNN (ok to try since v3.9); bl_mynn_mixlength = 2: 1 is from RAP/HRRR, 2 is from blending (also available from v3.9).

+g.
 Mellor-Yamada Nakanishi and Niino Level 3 PBL (6).
 Predicts TKE and other second-moment terms.
-New in Version 3.1. - h.
+New in Version 3.1.

+h.
 BouLac PBL (8): Bougeault-Lacarrère PBL.
 A TKE-prediction option.
 New in Version 3.1.
-Designed for use with BEP urban model. - i.
+Designed for use with BEP urban model.

+i.
 UW (Bretherton and Park) scheme (9).
 TKE scheme from CESM climate model.
-New in Version 3.3 - j.
-Total Energy Mass Flux (TEMF) scheme (10).
+New in Version 3.3.

+j.
+Total Energy - Mass Flux (TEMF) scheme (10).
 Sub-grid total energy prognostic variable, plus mass-flux type shallow convection.
-New in Version 3.3. - k.
+New in Version 3.3.

+k.
 LES PBL: A large-eddy-simulation (LES) boundary layer is available in Version 3.
-For this, $bl_pbl_physic = 0$, isfflx = 1, and $sf_sfclay_physics$ and $sf_surface_physics$ are selected.
-This uses diffusion for vertical mixing and must use $diff_opt = 2$, and $km_opt = 2$ or 3, see below.
+For this, bl_pbl_physic = 0, isfflx = 1, and sf_sfclay_physics and sf_surface_physics are selected.
+This uses diffusion for vertical mixing and must use diff_opt = 2, and km_opt = 2 or 3, see below.
 Alternative idealized ways of running the LESPBL are chosen with isfflx = 0 or 2.
-New in Version 3.0. - l.
-Grenier-Bretherton-McCaa scheme (12): This is a TKE scheme.
+New in Version 3.0.

+1. Grenier-Bretherton-McCaa scheme (12): This is a TKE scheme.
 Tested in cloud-topped PBL cases.
-New in Version 3.5. - m.
+New in Version 3.5.

+m.
 Shin-Hong scheme (11): Include scale dependency for vertical transport in convective PBL.
 Vertical mixing in the stable PBL and free atmosphere follows YSU.
 This scheme also has diagnosed TKE and mixing length output.
+New in V3.7.